-- 46. HPS maintains a waiting list permanently for all Year Groups.
-At the end of each school year, HPS writes to parents to ask them to confirm, in writing, that they want their child's name to remain on the waiting list the following school year.
-If parents do not respond within 15 school days, the child's name is deleted. - 47.
+- 46. HPS maintains a waiting list for all Year Groups for the duration of the school year.
+However, at the end of the year, the entire list will be deleted unless parents contact HPS to confirm that they wish their child's name to remain on the waiting list. - 47.
 Waiting lists are ranked by reference to the oversubscription criteria set out above, and not by reference to the date that the child's name was added to the list.
 This means that a child's name can go up, as well as down, the list as more names are added. - 48.
 When a place becomes available, the tie breaker set out above (i.e. distance and, if needed, random allocation) will be used to determine which child in the top category (if more than one) is offered the place. - 49.
 Children allocated a place under the Fair Access Protocol (which all schools are required to participate in) will take precedence over children on the waiting lists for any Year Group.